1 | Baja California coachwhip |

 5 | Sonora straminea |

 This shy snake is found only in the southern tip of Baja California.
-Banded sand snakes (Sonora straminea) measure just 30cm and are no threat to human beings.
+Banded sand snakes (Sonora straminea) reach a maximum of just 30cm and are no threat to human beings.
 They’re superb swimmers, but not in the way people are used to.
 Instead, they glide effortlessly through the upper layers of soft sands, a couple of centimetres down, just out of sight.

-Sonora straminea was only born as an official species in 2018, when it was broken off from the widespread variable sand snake.
+Sonora straminea was only born as an official species in 2018, when it was broken off from the widespread variable sand snake (Sonora semiannulata).
 Their natural habitat is empty, wide open spaces covered with hot sand and cacti.

 6 | Baja California ratsnake |

 The Baja California ratsnake (Bogertophis rosaliae) is a unique species which is the only member of its family.
-It lives in the whole of Baja California from head to toe, and is a moderate sized snake at 85-152cm.
+It lives in the whole of Baja California from head to toe, and is a moderate sized snake, ranging from 85cm to a maximum of 152cm.
 Baja California ratsnakes are completely harmless to humans, with no venom or urge to mindlessly attack.

 This snake lacks complex patterns, but has variable colours.
 They can be a colourful pink or they can have yellow-green tinges, while their eyes are some of the bluest of any snake.
 This is yet another lover of dry rocky habitats, which isn’t surprising given that Baja California is a dry rocky place.
 Canyons, bajadas, and thorn scrub are all potential hangouts of the Baja California ratsnake.
 They particularly like rocky arroyos close to small springs.